Singapore police looking into Goldman's role in 1MDB deals: Report

 Najib has denied any wrongdoing.

-Officials from Goldman Sachs, Singapore police and 1MDB were not immediately available for comment.
+A Goldman Sachs spokesman in Hong Kong declined to comment.
+Officials at the Singaporean police and 1MDB were not immediately available for comment.